Reference

 CLI reference

 confluence-cli reads Confluence pages, searches via CQL, creates and edits pages, and manages comments.
 It supports Confluence Cloud and Data Center / Server, and emits agent-friendly JSON with structured errors.
+AGENT NOTE: a companion Skill ("confluence") carries the canonical usage, safety modes, and env setup and is the source of truth for driving this CLI.
+If you are an agent, load that Skill before composing commands.
+Check status with `confluence-cli skill status`; install it with `confluence-cli skill install`.

 Generated from the command tree, so it always matches --help.